douglas-thoms/Coursera/Getting.Cleaning.Data/Course.Assignment/README.md

 * None

 ## Returns
-* a wide tidy dataset consisting of variable averages along the column and subject and activity along the rows
+* a wide tidy dataset consisting of variable names as column names, subject, activity and variable averages as observation

 ## Pseudocode
 1) Downloads and unzips UCI HAR dataset